 First tires will be produced in the new plant in 2020.
 Overall, the plant will focus on the increasing range of North American-specific car and light truck tires.
 The annual capacity of the factory will be 4 million tires in 2023.

 State of the art production

 Nokian Tyres’ production plants are located in Finland and Russia.
 At the headquarters in Nokia, Finland, centralized product development is carried out and prototypes and test runs are completed.
-The Nokia factory manufactures car tyres, heavy-duty tyres, and retreading materials for truck tyres.
-The combined production capacity in Nokia and in Russia Vsevolozhsk is more than 20 mill. tyres.
-Read more
+The Nokia factory manufactures car tires, heavy-duty tires, and retreading materials for truck tires.
+The combined production capacity in Nokia and in Russia Vsevolozhsk is more than 20 mill. tires.
+Read more about production.